 02 of 09

 Pilaf is usually a rice preparation to which you add meat, vegetables, seeds, or nuts.
-Our barley pilaf is a fresh, sweet-and-savory dish that can double as a starchy side or salad.
+Our vegan barley cranberry pilaf is a fresh, sweet-and-savory dish that can double as a starchy side or salad.
 Tangy cranberries soaked in orange juice and a silky citrusy dressing complete this pilaf.
 Add nuts and greens for a vegan version, and cheese for a vegetarian side.
 If there are allergies to nuts, use pepitas or sunflower seeds to provide the crunch.

 This dish is ready in under 1 hour, but you can cook bigger batches of barley and keep them in the fridge for up to 3 days to use in other salads or soups, or to mix with pesto or store-bought tomato sauce as a flavorful side starch.